Download eBooks & Wiring Diagrams (FREE)

 We’re confident you can get through this process without much difficulty.
 The most important things to remember is to:

-2. Select an appropriate cushion cover fabric that can withstand heavy use on a daily basis.
+2. Select an appropriate cushion cover fabric that can withstand heavy use daily.